Articles

 - Entry Price: Requires a demo and consultation.
 No transparent pricing for SMBs.

-- Pricing Model: Tailored to the number of learners, internal/external use, and required features (such as course authoring).
+- Pricing Model: Tailored to each organization, factoring in the number of learners, internal/external use, and advanced features like course authoring.

-For a medical practice with 50 employees, expect pricing to be well above typical SMB budgets, with no entry-level or free tier available.
+No free tier or public trial is available.
+For a medical practice with 50 employees, expect pricing to be well above typical SMB budgets, with minimum contracts often starting in the tens of thousands per year.

 Pros of Absorb LMS:

-- Provides AI-powered course creation and personalized upskilling paths
+- Offers AI-powered course creation and personalized upskilling paths

-- Offers robust compliance and certification tracking for regulated industries
+- Provides robust compliance and certification tracking for regulated industries

 Cons of Absorb LMS: